 The Arts & Crafts sections include local art museums and galleries, along with places that offer 3D printing and other fabrication services.

-In the Emporia sections, you'll find listings of antique malls, flea markets, thrift stores, costume shops, comic book stores, and purveyors of architectural salvage.
+In the Emporia sections, you'll find listings of antique malls, flea markets, thrift stores, costume shops, and purveyors of architectural salvage.

 Events includes steampunk conventions, science-fiction/fantasy conventions, comic cons, Renaissance Faires, literary festivals, art festivals, antique shows and other happenings.
 You can browse events by region or metro area.